OPEnSLab-OSU/WeatherChimes/README.md

 const HiveMQ_broker = "";

 ```
-- Insert your MongodB admin username into the quotes for `Mongo_username` this can be found on the MongodB Project main page in the Database Access tab on the left side of the screen
+- Insert your MongodB admin username into the quotes for `Mongo_username`
+  - This can be found on the MongodB Project main page in the Database Access tab on the left side of the screen
 - Insert your MongodB admin password into the quotes for `Mongo_password`
 - Choose a name for the Database you want to send data from devices too, for WeatherChimes use `"Chime"`
 - Insert your MongodB MongodB unique cluster text into the quotes for `Mongo_unique_cluster_variable`

-- Insert your HiveMQ admin username into the quotes for `HiveMQ_username` This can be found in https://console.hivemq.cloud/ -> Manage Cluster -> Access Management
+- Insert your HiveMQ admin username into the quotes for `HiveMQ_username`
+  - This can be found in https://console.hivemq.cloud/ -> Manage Cluster -> Access Management
 - Insert your HiveMQ admin password into the quotes for `HiveMQ_password`
-- Insert your HiveMQ broker link into the quotes for `HiveMQ_broker` This can be found in https://console.hivemq.cloud/ -> Manage Cluster -> Overview, Hostname
+- Insert your HiveMQ broker link into the quotes for `HiveMQ_broker`
+   - This can be found in https://console.hivemq.cloud/ -> Manage Cluster -> Overview, Hostname

+The Pass through script works by connecting to the HiveMQ broker for you project and the MongodB database you are storing data for your project.
+When ever a meassage is receved to the HiveMQ broker the message contents is passed into the `database()` function along with the second MQTT topic level.
+The `database()` function uses parses the message contents to send as the contents of a document in MongodB and uses the passed topic level as the name of the collection the data will be stored under.

+For the use in WeatherChimes, the second topic level is the name of the device.
+The data being sent through the HiveMQ database is in a format that does not need to be altered so it is passed through and parse into a json that MongodB can read and store.

 ## MQTT Dirty Integration for Loom